MESH-Research/Pilcrow/docs/contributing/testing.md

 ## Code Reviews

-The CCR project enforces a mandatory code review for every pull request on the project, including those from core developers and maintainers.
+The Pilcrow project enforces a mandatory code review for every pull request on the project, including those from core developers and maintainers.
 When you create a pull request, be sure to document in the pull request description:

 - What features/fixes the PR addresses
 - How to test the implementation